BCDevOps/platform-services/security/aporeto/docs/README.md

 __Application Identity__

 You build application identity by adding labels to the metadata portion of your OCP deployment manifests.
-For example, in the deployment config excerpt below two additional labels, `role` and `env` have been added to the metadata stanza.
-The combination of labels builds the application identity which can be referenced in the NAP to permit communication.
+For example, in the deployment manifest excerpt below the combination of labels build a unique application identity which can be referenced in the NAP to permit communication.

+Its worth noting that each deployment config should have at least one label that uniquely identifies it. in the example below this is accomplished using the `role=api` label; no other deployment will use this specific label.

 ```yaml
 - kind: DeploymentConfig